ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 modify addressing to specify that their extension capsules be sent before the ADDRESS_ASSIGN capsule and that they do not take effect until the ADDRESS_ASSIGN capsule is parsed.
-This allows modifications to address assignement to operate atomically.
-Similarly, extensions that modify routing SHOULD behave similarly with regards to the ROUTE_ADVERTISEMENT capsule.
+This allows modifications to address assignment to operate atomically.
+Similarly, extensions that modify routing SHOULD behave similarly with regard to the ROUTE_ADVERTISEMENT capsule.

 # Performance Considerations